-Finally, LifterLMS is a mix of the two plugins we’ve covered so far:
+Finally, LifterLMS is essentially a mix of the other plugins we’ve covered so far:

-For example, if you just need a basic course and a single payment gateway, you might just need to pay $99 for a single add-on.
+For example, if all you want is a basic course and a single payment gateway, you may be able to pay just $120 for a single add-on.
 Alternatively, if you need a lot of functionality, it can get pricey, with bundles starting at $199 per year.

 With LifterLMS and potentially some of its premium add-ons, you’ll get access to a broad range of features, including a custom course builder and support for quizzes, scheduled content, homework, and more.
 As far as paid lessons go, LifterLMS supports multiple kinds of payment and subscriptions.
 It even enables you to bundle lessons, so the sky’s the limit when it comes to structuring your online school.

-Your choice of WordPress LMS plugin will decide what features you get access to, so you’ll want to consider it carefully.
+👉 Your choice of WordPress LMS plugin will determine what features you get access to, so you’ll want to consider it carefully.
 Once you’ve made a decision, it’s time to work on creating and publishing your first lesson!